nuclearvaidya/tutorial/devolop/Liquid scintillation counters.md

 ![[Pasted image 20250611184545.png|350]]

 ### Container
-made of polyethylene or low-potassium content glass used to avoid the natural background of 40K.
+Made of polyethylene or low-potassium content glass used to avoid the natural background of 40K.
+Polyethylene vials are preferred overall and with dioxane solvents Are stored temporarily in a darkened con￾tainer before counting(to reduce phosphorecence)

 ## LS solutions consist of four components: